racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/HowTo/Home/WriteClass.md

 @metadata tagstring=class write

-# How to Write a Class in PyLabs
+# How to Write a Class in Pylabs

 ## Example Class